 What to choose for light colored oak

 Light coloured oak floors are usually coming with a lot of unique character and looks.
 The chances that you have a great natural pattern at floor level with light-coloured oak are big and you are a proud owner of a real piece of art made by nature and an eye-catching feature for your kitchen.
 With such an attractive look under your feet, you either should go for worktops that completely match the floor, if possible purchase from the same manufacturer, or for worktops that are very simple and clean.

 Medium coloured oak comes with great, very rich and warm shades of brown and golden tones that are especially suitable for kitchens, creating a cozy and inviting setting.
 Compliment those beautiful warm tones with wooden worktops in the same tones family.

 What to choose for almost black oak

-Add a bit contrast to the almost black oak floor with choosing a nice, light-colored worktops (unless you choose another feature in the kitchen, for example cabinet doors, to be the pop of lightness).
+Add a bit of contrast to the almost black oak floor by choosing a nice, light-coloured worktop (unless you choose another feature in the kitchen, for example, cabinet doors, to be the pop of lightness).
 Dark, almost black tones are going to visually make the room appear smaller.
-On top of that, such a dark and deep shades could be too dramatic sometimes, so in order to make sure the final look won’t be too overwhelming, add a bit of contrast.
+On top of that, such dark and deep shades could be too dramatic sometimes, so in order to make sure the final look won’t be too overwhelming, add a bit of contrast.

 There is something really special about old-looking wood flooring.
 Let’s explore the top five most exciting old styles.